 Baleine À Nageoires, Baleine Fin, Baleinoptère Commune, rorqual commun.

-Fin whales tend to occur in pairs or in groups known as pods that usually contain around six or seven individuals; although larger groups have been observed (5)(7).
+Fin whales are most often found alone, although pods containting between three and seven individuals are relatively common (4).
 This species spends spring and early summer in cold feeding grounds at high latitudes, migrating to more southerly areas for winter and the breeding season (5).
 Northern and southern populations never meet because the seasonal patterns are reversed in the two hemispheres, and so they migrate to the equator at different times of year (5).
 Mating takes place in winter, and as gestation takes about 11 months, births occur in the winter breeding grounds where conception took place (5).
-A single calf is produced, which is suckled for six to seven months; when weaned, calves travel with their mother to the feeding grounds (5).
+A single calf is produced, which is nursed for six to eight months (4); when weaned, the calf measures between 10 and 12 metres and begin the journey with the female to the feeding grounds (5).
 Females produce calves every couple of years after reaching sexual maturity at three to twelve years of age.
 Full maturity is usually attained at 25 to 30 years of age (5).

 Fin whales feed by filtering planktoniccrustaceans, fish and squid through their baleen plates.
 Individuals can dive to depths of 230 metres and can stay submerged for about 15 minutes (7)(8).
-The blow of a fin whale reaches six metres in height and is a slim cone shape (7).
+The blow of a fin whale can reach heights of up to six metres and is a slim cone shape (7).

 This species has a global distribution but is quite rare in tropical or iced polar seas.
 It occurs in the Atlantic, Pacific, Indian and Arctic Oceans (5); the species is split into two subspecies which do not appear to come into contact, one in the south (B. p. quoyi) and one in the north (B. p.physalus) (5).
 The fin whale is the only rorqual commonly found in the Mediterranean (6).